D

 DIMM

 Dual In-line Memory Module.
 A circuit card holding DRAM (PC main memory), with some number of flat contacts in two equal sets on opposite sides of the module’s bottom edge.
 Unlike those of the older SIMM, contacts on opposite sides are separate and unconnected.
-Consumer DIMMs are mainly unbuffered, non-ECC memory.
-Unbuffered ECC (usually denoted UDIMM or CDIMM), registered (RDIMM), and fully buffered (FB-DIMM) versions are for special applications.
+Consumer DIMMs are mostly unbuffered, i.e., no buffer between memory and the memory controller/processor, and lack error-checking & correction (ECC).
+This makes them cheaper and slightly faster than DIMMs that do have these features.
+Some variants of the basic DIMM, for special applications requiring higher reliability or greater capacity, or both:

 Standard DIMM sizes: